velicast/WMW/README.md

 - Self-loops are removed.<br>
 - Zero degree vertices are skipped.<br>
-- The input graph is considered undirected.<br>
+- The input graph is considered unweighted undirected.<br>

 # To build run in the command line: